Xilmi/Rotp-Fusion/README.md

   - Fusion-AI less willing to resort to designs with almost no bombs when fighting multi-frontier-wars.
   - Removed a condition that could lead to Fusion-AI not to build colony-ships.
   - A bunch of improvements of how Fusion-AI reacts to their opponents building many missile-bases.

+2022.08.31 (BR)
+  - Diplomacy panel: Added show all abilities by clicking on "Ability".
+  - Removed the values of the planet type.

 2022.08.30 (BR)
   - Added Target Range for race customization.